 All leather dash

-- The MPG rating isn’t the highest.
-The 5th gen Explorer Platinum only get 16 mpg city / 22 mpg highway compared to the newer 6th gen Explorer Platinum that gets around 18 mpg city / 24 mpg highway.
+- Lower MPG rating: The 5th generation Explorer Platinum’s fuel efficiency of 16 mpg city / 22 mpg highway falls short compared to the 6th generation model, which boasts 18 mpg city / 24 mpg highway.

 - Smaller fuel tank capacity: Despite having similar fuel efficiency to my previous car, the 2008 Nissan Xterra, the Explorer Platinum features a smaller 18.6-gallon tank compared to the Xterra’s 21.1-gallon tank.
 Fortunately, the 6th generation Explorer Platinum offers a 20.2-gallon tank, though only the Platinum and ST models have this larger capacity.

 - Price and depreciation: With an MSRP of $53,235, the Explorer Platinum’s value drops significantly after four years, with pre-owned models ranging from $29,000 to $34,000 and 40,000 to 51,000 miles.
 This equates to a depreciation of roughly 41.76% or $22,235.